Who is shockseals.com

 Today, shockseals.com ships thousands of seal rebuild kits for the predominant offroad shock brands to customers all over the world.
 Shockseals.com catalog is expanding often.

 What are shockseals.com hours?
 Orders can be placed 24 hours a day, 7 days a week.
-Orders are usually processed in the afternoons 7 days a week for shipment the following day.
+Orders are processed Monday- Friday until 6PM and ship the following day.
 In rare cases if orders are not going to be shipping, it will be noted at top of home page.
 (Baja trips will halt shipping)

 Does shockseals.com offer expedited or next day shipping?

-USPS priority mail is the only shipping option at this time.
+USPS priority mail is the only domestic shipping option at this time and all orders ship the following day as noted above.

 What is shockseals.com return policy?